orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // TODO: Alterations on original structure or on altered or on copy ..
   // TODO: Indexes relative to what?
 The original structure probably, or the applied filter?
 Or which filter?

-filter to change initial structure, get the initial structure/